 6. How many homes will be delivered?

-In total, 10,000 new homes are proposed for the entire Meridian Water site.
-The first 725 of which will be delivered on the Phase one Willoughby Lane site, due to be completed in 2019.
+In total, 10,000 new homes are proposed for the entire Meridian Water site – the first 725 of which will be delivered at Willoughby Lane.

 7. What percentage of these homes will be affordable?